There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of what you need to do.

 - Accommodation during the interview season can be provided only when a very long journey is necessary, or in exceptional cases.

 - Please see this page for guidance on preparing for interviews.

 To enable applicants to come to interview in Cambridge, St Catharine's is pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
-Public transport travel costs between £20 and £80 will be reimbursed, and we will contact eligible applicants directly with further information when they are invited to interview.
+Public transport travel costs between £20 and £80 will be reimbursed.

 By mid-January - decisions made: All candidates will receive a decision by post or email.
 There are three likely outcomes: